-- Narrative describing the proposed strategies for use of alternate construction materials to replace the natural resources in construction. - Proposed list of identified materials - Master material sheet highlighting the total materials cost of the project - Declaration from the developer indicating the list of alternate construction materials to replace the natural resources in construction.
+- Narrative describing the proposed strategies for use of alternate construction materials to replace the natural resources in construction. - Proposed list of identified materials - · Master material sheet highlighting the total materials cost of the project - Declaration from the developer indicating the list of alternate construction materials to replace the natural resources in construction.

-- Narrative describing the strategies for use of alternate construction materials to replace the natural resources in construction. - List of alternate construction materials used in the project - Master material sheet highlighting the total materials cost of the project - Declaration from the developer indicating the list of alternate construction materials to replace the natural resources in construction. - On-site photographs of the implemented alternate construction materials. - Cut sheets/ brochures from manufacturers.
+- Narrative describing the strategies for use of alternate construction materials to replace the natural resources in construction. - List of alternate construction materials used in the project - Master material sheet highlighting the total materials cost of the project - On-site photographs of the implemented alternate construction materials. - Purchase invoices specifying the make / model of the implemented alternate construction materials. - Cut sheets/ brochures from manufacturers.

-Eco-friendly Wood based materials
+Eco-friendly Wood-based Materials